 Here are some tips for a successful contest:

 Get creative with your YouTube contest.
-Announce it with a fun video where you tell the story of the contest, show the prize, announce the rules to enter.
+Announce it with a fun video where you tell the story of the contest, show the prize, and announce the rules to enter.
 Build suspense about the upcoming contest on your social media channels or even through other videos to announce the contest with a bang!

 Another great way to build a community and promote your YouTube channel is by collaborating with other creators.